 We started our second day by having breakfast near the islands natural lagoon.
 Imagine having an alfresco breakfast in between a white sand beach and a lagoon secretly hiding around lush mangroves… That was simply the best!!!

 After breakfast, we went to the sandbar area for our aqua sports activities.
 The Islands sandbar is well known for its changing shapes and shifting locations depending on the season and weather condition.
 Other group went snorkeling first while some of us had a short boat trip using the glass bottom boat which gave us a great view of the islands beautiful aquatic life.

-There are so many activities that you can enjoy in Sumilon Island Resort which includes trekking, fishing in the lagoon, diving, snorkeling and wind surfing etc. We failed to experience some of the most exciting activities in the island but we definitely had a great time.
+There are so many activities that you can enjoy in Sumilon Island Resort which includes trekking, fishing in the lagoon, diving, snorkeling, and windsurfing, etc. We failed to experience some of the most exciting activities on the island but we definitely had a great time.

-Indeed, we have so much islands to discover in the Philippines but at the end of each trip, Its always all about something you learned from your trip, new friends you met and new set of photos that you captured.
+Indeed, we have so many islands to discover in the Philippines but at the end of each trip, Its always all about something you learned from your trip, new friends you meet and a new set of photos that you captured.
 Traveling for me is all about creating your own experience that is worth sharing…. worth blogging:)

 There are daily flights between Manila and Cebu City.
 From Cebu City, guests can take a scenic drive through the southern coastal towns of mainland Cebu.
 The ride offers glimpses of both Filipino urban and rural life, as well as its historical past that help form the local culture.
 Once outside the city limits, a relaxing trip begins through a tree-canopied highway with breathtaking views of the eastern seashores.

 P.S.
 We were supposed to fly back to Manila via Dumaguete Airport with flight number PR 294 16:00H on our fourth day in Cebu but that’s another interesting story… read Lost in Dumaguete post:)